3 August 2026, 12:02

 «Who is left»

-It asks who, of the hunted populations, is left in the end.
+It asks who, of the hunted populations, is ultimately still left.

-It tells of the capercaillie, hunted during its courtship display and whose habitat has all but vanished through hobby hunting and forestry.
+It tells of the capercaillie, which was hunted during its courtship display and whose habitat has almost disappeared through hobby hunting and forestry.

 «What we miss»

-It recalls the animals and the silence that are missing from a cleared-out nature.
+It recalls the animals and the silence that are missing in a cleared-out nature.

 «Final stage»

-It names what stands at the end of the high seat and the bait site.
+It names what stands at the end of the high seat and the baiting site.

 «Last bite»

-It is about an animal's final feeding before the shot is fired.
+It is about the last feeding of an animal before the shot falls.

 «Lullaby for the uncounted»

-It is a quiet song for all those animals that appear in no kill statistic.
+It is a quiet song for all those animals that appear in no kill statistics.

 «What no one sees»

-It makes visible the suffering that takes place in the forest, away from the public eye.
+It makes visible the suffering that plays out away from the public eye in the forest.

 «What they know»

-It is about the awareness and the fear of the animals, which know full well what threatens them.
+It is about the awareness and fear of animals that know all too well what threatens them.

 It is about those who are silenced, and gives them a voice.